Thinking about joining the Army? It can be one of those choices that really change your life in exciting ways.

 What’s the age cutoff for enlisting in the Army?

-The Army has age limits for new recruits.
+There’s an age limit for new recruits.

 What kind of qualifications do I need to join the Army?